-This is part three of Portfolio for JIRA’s “across the team” series.
-Last time, we talked about development managers and how they can use Portfolio for JIRA to master the art of capacity planning, see team capacity on the roadmap, and get clear on status and progress.
+This is part two of Portfolio for JIRA’s “across the team” series.
+Last time, we talked about product managers and how they can use Portfolio for JIRA to create product roadmaps and initiatives.
 So in this edition, I’m going to show you how project and program managers can use Portfolio for JIRA to accurately plan across projects and teams.

 Project managers want reliable timelines

 As a project manager, you plan and co-ordinate work against milestones to make sure you meet deadlines and you’re constantly asked how projects are tracking to business goals.
 Dependencies are a big thing for you – they account for 90% of your planning-related headaches — so you need to be able to not only track these, but map them out.
 That’s because you prefer a graphical or visual presentation of information (Gantt charts are your jam!).
 If this sounds like you, keep reading to find out 3 ways Portfolio for JIRA can help you plan better.

 1. Plan according to milestones

 As a project manager, you have deadlines to meet so you need to plan and co-ordinate work against milestones.
 To do this you need a way to bundle work into relevant milestones, be able to see if you are on track to meet them and if you’re not, understand what the impact will be.
 In Portfolio for JIRA, you can set up releases with fixed start and end dates to reflect the milestones you want to meet.
 Let’s assume you have a backlog full of epics, stories, and fixed milestones, and that you want to ship a release every month.